MartiGenna/MartiGenna/README.md

 # Hi there 👋
-- 😄 I'm Martino, a rookie developer from Italy.
+- 😄 I'm Martino, a rookie developer from Italy
 - 📚 High School Student